t0hsumi/42-push_swap/README.md

 - `sb` : swap b - swap the first 2 elements at the top of stack b.
   Do nothing if there is only one or no elements).
 - `ss` : `sa` and `sb` at the same time.
 - `pa` : push a - take the first element at the top of b and put it at the top of a.
-Donothing if b is empty.
+Do nothing if b is empty.
 - `pb` : push b - take the first element at the top of a and put it at the top of b.
 Do nothing if a is empty.
 - `ra` : rotate a - shift up all elements of stack a by 1.
   The first element becomes the last one.